 Learning Outcomes: At the end of the unit, the student will be able to:

-• Learnto estimate the cooling loads of the air conditioning systems.
+• Estimate the cooling loads of the air conditioning systems.
+L1,L2 &L3

 - 1. Refrigeration and Airconditioning/CPArora/McGrawHill - 2.
 Basic Refrigeration and Air-Conditioning/Ananthanarayanan/McGrawHill